 Finding the single app you want to use among apps spread out over 15 screens is a daunting task.
 But Apple felt your pain and added a handy organizational tool called Folders.
 The Folders feature enables you to create folder icons, each holding dozens of apps.
-You might want to create folders for social apps, photos, travelrelated apps, and any number of other categories.
-To create a folder, gently press your finger against an icon until all the icons on the screen jiggle, as shown in Figure 2-12, left.
+You might want to create folders for social apps, photos, travel-related apps, and any number of other categories.

+To create a folder, gently press your finger against an icon until all the icons on the screen jiggle, as shown in Figure 2-11.
 Decide which apps you want to move to a folder, and drag the icon for the first app on top of the second app.
-In the figure, we're dragging the Withings app on top of the Health app.
-The two apps now share living quarters inside a newly created Health folder, as shown in Figure 2-12, right.
-Apple names the folder according to the category of apps inside the folder, but you can easily change the folder name by tapping the X in the bar where the folder name appears and substituting a new name.
+In the figure, we're dragging the Apple Watch app on top of the Utilities folder.
+The two apps will now share living quarters.

+Incidentally, Utilities is a premade folder.
+Otherwise, Apple names a new folder according to the category of apps you place inside such a folder.
+You can easily change the folder name by tapping the X in the bar where the folder name appears and substituting a new name.